bpohoriletz/bpohoriletz.github.io/_posts/2018-04-20-two-levels-deep-service-objects.md

 I believe longer version has the following benefits:
 1. Code tells great story with lots of implementation details
 2. It follows Open/Closed principle
-3. Youre always at most one step away from the full private method definition
+3. You're always at most one step away from the full private method definition

 # Summary